Skip to content

 The opening times are 8.00am to 4.30pm, Monday to Friday.

-No - this service is free of charge.
+This service is free of charge.

 New drivers will be required to undergo a site rules induction, lasting approximately 20 minutes.
-Please note we only accept deliveries from County Durham.

 The transfer stations can be very busy with large plant and vehicles, so drivers must comply with any health and safety instructions given while on site.
-Protective Personal Equipment (PPE) must be worn at the site (Safety boots, safety hat, hi-viz and gloves).
+Protective Personal Equipment (PPE) must be worn at the site (safety boots, safety hat, hi-viz and gloves).
 No shorts are allowed.

 If the site rules are breached you may be asked to leave the site.
-Tonnages are monitored on a monthly basis and if they become excessive your account will be reviewed which could result in it being suspended.

 Share this page

-Share this page on Facebook Share this page on Facebook Share this page on Twitter Share this page on Twitter
+Share on Facebook logo Share this page on Facebook Share on Twitter logo Share this page on Twitter